General Equipment at Anderson Hospital Maryville Illinois

 Union: Carpenters District Council of Greater St. Louis and vicinity

-• Ceiling tile installation and removal — Cutting Armstrong and Johns-Manville asbestos-containing acoustic ceiling tiles released fibers at the point of the saw blade and across the work area.
+• Ceiling tile installation and removal — Cutting Armstrong and asbestos-containing acoustic ceiling tiles released fibers at the point of the saw blade and across the work area.

 • Millwork and interior finish — Floor tile installation and removal exposed workers to chrysotile-containing floor tile and associated adhesives throughout patient areas and service corridors.